-- Patients were symptomatic for chemotherapy-induced peripheral neuropathy for more than one month, with a daily average pain score greater than 4 on a 10-point scale or greater than 1 on the Eastern Cooperative Oncology Group Grading Scale for CIPN.
+- Patients were symptomatic for chemotherapy-induced peripheral neuropathy for one month or more, with a daily average pain score of 4 or greater on a 10-point scale or greater than 1 on the Eastern Cooperative Oncology Group Grading Scale for CIPN.

 Phase III randomized, double-blind, placebo-controlled trial